 From Toy Story to Finding Dory, which Pixar movies found the most financial success with audiences?

 This week on Pixar Detectives, Kayla Savage and I put out some huge Pixar announcements and debated the BEST Pixar romance.
-We talked about Pixar in a Box, played a quiz game with the live audience (Which Pixar couple are
+We talked about Pixar in a Box, played a quiz game with the live audience (Which Pixar couple are you?) and gave away an awesome Pixar mashup shirt.
+So…which

 Mark Harris via Vulture: The Sequels of 2016 Aren’t About Storytelling; They’re Just Brand Extensions